We are not supporting this browser

 Surprise them

 Keep meals interesting and varied so that your toddler keeps eating a variety of nutrients.
-Give them a surprise new fruit for dessert occasionally, such as rice pudding with banana, a fruit salad with yoghurt, apple crumble and custard, or a pancake with a variety of fruit slices.
+Give them a surprise new fruit for pudding occasionally, such as rice pudding with banana, a fruit salad with yoghurt, apple crumble and custard, or a pancake with a variety of fruit slices.

 Between 1-3 years toddlers’ nutritional needs can be more than double those of an adult’s for their size.* Keep feeding them the good stuff!